yarutiun/The-Car-Dealer-App/README.md

 - Model Year Filter: Choose a model year to narrow down car options.
 - Vehicle Model Display: A list of available models is displayed after selecting a make and year.
 - Responsive Design: The app is fully responsive and optimized for mobile and desktop use.
-- Integration with External API: Fetches data from the National Highway Traffic Safety Administration (NHTSA) API.

 ## Technologies Used